DSPN/google-compute-engine-dse/README.md

 ![](./img/deploy.png)

 At this point, the physical resources on GCE have all provisioned.
 However, each machine has a script that runs and installs Java as well as provisioning DSE.
-That will take another few minutes to run.
+That will take additional 10 to 15 minutes to run.

 ## Inspecting the Cluster